The green journey is really about entering a new part of the inner-self; a voyage of discovery of distant lands and cultures, so to speak.

 What would it do to my back?
 Perhaps it would mean umpteen more visits to the DC.
 On the other hand it might actually make me stronger.

-Even so it is bad enough making time to brush and floss your teeth.
+Even so it is bad enough making time to brush and floss my teeth.
 I'll just find another two minutes.
-But I am so busy, so rushed, I just need thirty-hours in a day.
+But I am so busy, so rushed, I really need thirty-hours in a day.

-"Actually, you do," chimes Jiminy Cricket.
+"Actually, you do have the time," chimes Jiminy Cricket.
 "You just have to change your priorities."

-Shall I take The Garden tram?
+Shall I take the Garden Tram?
 The first station is Growing Swiss Chard.
 Yes, I think I will.
-Maybe tomorrow I will buy some seeds.
+Tomorrow I will buy some seeds; and some broad beans.
+I have read that sprouted they have twenty times the dopamine, the happy hormone; and will protect me from Parkinson's Disease.

 In far more profound terms, Joanna Macy's version of the journey is about opening our hearts and very selves to the natural world; she calls it the greening of the self.
-It is only now beginning to filter through how homeless we would feel and, in fact, are beginning to experience, as we ruin our Mother Earth.
+It is only now beginning to filter through how homeless we would feel and in fact are beginning to experience, as we ruin our precious Mother Earth.

 If each of us began with just one tiny thing it would make a tremendous difference; a first step.
 Recycle a beer-can, not drop a battery in the garbage or plant a bee-friendly legume.
 Deciding never again to purchase an incandescent light bulb and to recycle some plastic; all would contribute.